Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Ribbon graphs

 Note that by taking $\bG$ and $\bH$ to be connected, $e$ to be a non-loop edge, and each variable in $\boldsymbol{u}$, $\boldsymbol{v}$, and $\boldsymbol{w}$ to be identical we recover exactly Theorem~6.1 of~\cite{ELLIS_MONAGHAN_2014}.
 Our proof here shows that the requirement for $e$ to be a non-loop edge in that theorem can be weakened.

-As in~\cite[Section~6]{ELLIS_MONAGHAN_2014}, Theorem~\ref{thm:rgtpf} can be specialised to give a tensor product formula for Bollob\'as and Riordan's ribbon graph polynomial.
-Alternatively, this tensor product formula can be deduced from Theorem~\ref{thm:rgpdm} by considering the delta-matroid $D(\bG)$ of $\bG$, following the construction in~\cite[Section~4]{CMNR1} and making use of~\cite[Theorems~6.4 and~6.6]{CMNR1} to relate the ribbon graph and delta-matroid polynomials.
+As in~\cite[Section~6]{ELLIS_MONAGHAN_2014}, Theorem~\ref{thm:rgtpf} can be specialised to give a tensor product formula for the Tutte polynomial of a ribbon graph, which is also known as the ribbon graph polynomial or the 2-variable Bollob\'as--Riordan (an extension of the formula to the full 3-variable Bollob\'as--Riordan polynomial can be found in~\cite{maya2}).
+Alternatively, this tensor product formula can be deduced from Theorem~\ref{thm:rgpdm} by considering the delta-matroid $D(\bG)$ of $\bG$, following the construction in~\cite[Section~4]{CMNR1} and making use of~\cite[Theorems~6.4 and~6.6]{CMNR1} to relate the ribbon graph and delta-matroid Tutte polynomials.

+{{\bf Acknowledgements}} We thank Donggyu Kim for their helpful comments.
+We thank the referees for their considered comments.

-{{\bf Funding Information}} Iain Moffatt and Steven Noble were supported the Engineering and Physical Sciences Research Council [grant number EP/W033038/1].
+{{\bf Funding Information}} Iain Moffatt and Steven Noble were supported by the Engineering and Physical Sciences Research Council [grant numbers EP/W033038/1 and EP/W032945/1, respectively].

 {{\bf Declarations}}